Jang Han-byul

-Jang Han-byul (born 4 July 1990) is an Australian-born singer, actor, producer and television personality based in South Korea.
+Jang Han-byul (born 4 July 1990) is a South Korean singer, actor, producer and television personality based in South Korea.
 He was the host of After School Club along with co-host, Eric Nam and has appeared on the Code: Secret Room and Society Game.
 He is the former lead vocalist of Led Apple and made his official debut with mini-album CODA in November 2011.
 His YouTube channel reached almost 1 million subscribers but was deleted in 2015 following a legal dispute with his previous label.
-As of 2020, Jang's estimated net worth is US$10 million.

 Early life and education

 Jang was born in Brisbane, Queensland, to South Korean parents.
 Since he was five years old, Jang had a passion for musical instruments and took private piano, violin, and saxophone lessons during his childhood before growing an interest for singing.Despite his musical talent, Jang's dream was to become a professional football or basketball player at a young age.
 As a teenager, his parents aspired for Jang to become a golf player because of his athletic abilities but lost his passion for the game after a few years.

 Jang attended Brisbane Grammar School.
 He was a regular of both the football and basketball first teams during his time at Brisbane Grammar.
 Jang was an all-round A student but particularly excelled in mathematics where he was a regular member of the school Olympiad team as well as dux of Mathematics during his graduating years.
 He graduated with an OP1, the highest possible academic rank achievable, which made Jang eligible to study any course he wished in university.

 Jang was accepted into the School of Dentistry at Monash University, the University of Melbourne and the University of Sydney but chose to study Dental Science at the University of Queensland, in order to stay closer to his parents.
 Jang admitted in an interview with eNEWS24 that he studied dentistry after being given an ultimatum by his parents that they would allow him to go to Korea to audition to become a singer, only if he had a financially secure option aligned for his future.
 He deferred after his second year of dentistry to pursue music in Korea after receiving overwhelming interest for his talent from major music labels.

 Jang is multilingual, having studied languages during high school and throughout his career.
 He is fluent in Korean, English, Japanese, French, Latin, Chinese and Malay.